nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_release_history.md

 ### Added

-- new stats objects 'bitrate' and 'framerate' (network framerate) in 'onStats' event (NOT AVAILABLE FOR HLS PLAYBACK)
+- new stats objects 'bitrate' and 'framerate' (network framerate) in 'onStats' event (NOT AVAILABLE FOR IOS)
 - auto rotation for mobile streams from nanoStream Mobile Apps if 'playback.metadata=true'

 ### Fixed